CyberNaught-XyZ/gh-horoscope/README.md

 3. **User doesn't exist** - Check the username spelling

 ### "It's Not Funny Enough"
 That's a you problem.
-My humor is perfect. 😎
+My humor is as good as the 2 braincells left health.
+Not good. 😎 (I will add alot more content with answers, roasts, etc but had to submit tonight)

 ### Debug Mode (For When You Really Need To Know)
 ```bash